-Phase 3 engagement consisted of two public meetings conducted back-to-back on November 18, 2020.
-The meetings were advertised via the Town and County's website and social media, and notice mailed to area landowners.
-Attendance at the sessions was capped at 12 for each session in accordance with COVID protocols, with 10 attending the first session and 8 at the second session.
+Phase 3 engagement consisted of an open house conducted on September 21, 2023.
+The session was advertised via the Town and County's website and social media, and notice was mailed to area landowners.
+17 members of the public attended the open house.
+No concerns directly related to the IDP were raised.